platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 The `Host` HTTP header tells the server what domain name is being requested, which may vary when multiple domains are served from the same server or through the same proxy, as is the case with a CDN.
-However, the CDN cannot use the production domain name in order to reach Platform.sh, as that domain already routes to the CDN.
+However, the CDN can't use the production domain name to reach Platform.sh, as that domain already routes to the CDN.
-It therefore will use the origin name provided by Platform.sh.
+So it uses the origin name provided by Platform.sh.

-In order to ensure your TLS certificates are valid for both requests from clients to the CDN and from the CDN to the server on Platform.sh, you need to take two additional steps:
+To ensure your TLS certificates are valid for both requests from clients to the CDN and from the CDN to the server on Platform.sh, you need to take two additional steps:

 1. Configure your CDN to set the `X-Forwarded-Host` HTTP header to the public domain (`example.com`).